Creating an email campaign

-You have the option of allowing up to a 30 day window during which a conversion will be counted if the user takes the specified action.
+You can allow up to a 30-day window during which a conversion will be counted if the user takes the specified action.
 While Braze automatically tracks opens and clicks for your campaign, you may wish to set the conversion event to be when a user opens or clicks on an email address to take advantage of Braze’s Intelligent Selection feature.

 The final page will give you a summary of the campaign you’ve just designed.
-Clicking “Start Campaign” will enable it for sending.
-Confirm all the relevant details and watch the data roll in!
+Confirm all the relevant details and click Launch Campaign to enable it for sending.

 Now just wait for all the data to roll in!
 Next, check out Email reporting to learn how you can access the results of your email campaigns.